General Spirit: Relievers are not infinitely available.

 The reason for this is SIM-owned teams are being stewarded for human ownership.
 The more serious injuries on a team, the less appealing it is for a new owner.

-Relief pitchers are defined by lower EN(durance) ratings, which dictate how many pitches they can throw per game.
+Relief pitchers are identified by lower ENdurance ratings than starting pitchers.
 Typically, an EN rating below 73 denotes a pitcher who is considered a reliever.

 Deadline deals to bolster your bullpen for a stretch run and post-season is a great strategy.
 However, always review a reliever's current usage to ensure you aren't about to trade for a guy who is headed for declining performance and/or injury.